pacifio/libpractice/README.md

 # 📚 Small stuff in C

-Small toy applications in C to maintain my skills hopefully
+Small toy applications in C for fun!

 ---